axshel/cesla-challenge/README.md

 - This is a Cypress automation project for API, that is structured by features and splited in negative and positive test cases
 - The negative test cases for POST Students endpoint are skipped due to this mocked data: when sendding blank data or missing data as a required parameter, the API accept empty data and mocks if missing parameter, with some random information
+- PUT endpoint does not exists: skipping tests for this one

 ### How to test